 6.22.9.
 Other requirements

 6.22.9.1.
-An AFS shall be permitted only in conjunction with the installation of headlamp cleaning device(s) according to UN Regulation No. 45 for at least those lighting units, which are indicated under item 9.2.2.3. of the communication form conforming to the model in Annex 1 to UN Regulation No. 149, if the total objective luminous flux of the light source(s) and/or light source module(s) of these units exceeds 2,000 lm at least on one side, and which contribute to the Class C (basic) passing beam.
+An AFS shall be permitted only in conjunction with the installation of headlamp cleaning device(s) according to UN Regulation No. 4510 for at least those lighting units, which are indicated under item 9.2.2.3. of the communication form conforming to the model in Annex 1 to UN Regulation No. 149, if the total objective luminous flux of the light source(s) and/or light source module(s) of these units exceeds 2,000 lm at least on one side, and which contribute to the Class C (basic) passing-beam.

 6.22.9.2.
-Lighting units for AFS passing beam and/or adaptive main beam may produce Driver Assistance Projection in order to warn the driver appropriately regarding special traffic situations or conditions.
+Lighting units for AFS passing beam and/or adaptive driving-beam may produce Driver Assistance Projection in order to warn the driver appropriately regarding special traffic situations or conditions.

 6.22.9.3.
 Verification of compliance with AFS automatic operating requirements